 What System Removes Waste from the Body and How

-Of the above-mentioned four, there are few organs that are specifically meant for waste removals like the kidneys, liver, and skin.
+Of the above-mentioned four, there are a few organs that are specifically meant for waste removal, like the kidneys, liver, and skin.

 However, unlike others, kidneys are the only vital organs that are specifically involved in the excretion process.

-While other organs that remove the waste from the body are also involved in other major functions.
+While other organs that remove waste from the body are also involved in other major functions.

 What System Removes Waste from the Body